granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-pop.md

 ## Transitioning Between Slap and Pop

-Mixing slaps and pops is, in a general way, the core of most of the material in this book.
+Mixing slaps and pops is key to the material in this book.